pingcap/docs/faq/sql-faq.md

 ### What triggers the `Information schema is changed` error?

 When executing SQL statements, TiDB determines the schema version of an object based on the isolation level and processes the SQL statement accordingly.
 TiDB also supports online asynchronous DDL changes.
-When executing DML statements, there may be DDL statements being executed at the same time, and you need to ensure that each SQL statement is executed on the same schema.
+When you execute DML statements, there might be DDL statements being executed at the same time, and you need to ensure that each SQL statement is executed on the same schema.
 Therefore, when executing DML, if a DDL operation is ongoing, TiDB might report an `Information schema is changed` error.

-Starting from v6.4.0, TiDB has implemented a [metadata lock mechanism](/metadata-lock.md), which allows the coordinated execution of DML statements and DDL schema changes, avoiding most `Information schema is changed` errors.
+Starting from v6.4.0, TiDB has implemented a [metadata lock mechanism](/metadata-lock.md), which allows the coordinated execution of DML statements and DDL schema changes, and avoids most `Information schema is changed` errors.

 Now, there are still a few causes for this error reporting: